deltachat/deltachat-pages/_posts/2020-11-05-android-update.md

 * Chats open at the **first unseen** message.

-* You can store things in your **Saved messages** chat since some time - with 1.14, this is can be done easier and faster - just long-tap a message and forward to "Saved messages". ✔️ **Saved.**
+* Storing things in your **Saved messages** chat has been possible for some time now - with 1.14, this is can be done faster and easier — just long-tap a message and forward it to "Saved messages". ✔️ **Saved.**

 * See the [Changelogs](download#changelogs) for all the glory details :)